OpenEmpiresProject/OpenEmpires/doc/zordering-by-slicing.md

-# 🧩 Z-Ordering in Renderer
+# 🧩 Slicing based Z-Ordering in Renderer [Deprecated]

 The `Renderer` does not handle Z-ordering on its own.
-Instead, it delegates this responsibility to implementations of a common interface, `ZOrderStrategyBase`.
+Instead, it delegates this responsibility to implementations of a common interface, `ZOrderStrategy`.
 The selected strategy determines the correct rendering order of all components, and the `Renderer` renders them strictly in the order returned by the strategy.
 This design allows for maximum flexibility and easy improvements or substitutions to the Z-ordering algorithm in the future.

 Currently, the only implementation in use is **`ZOrderStrategyWithSlicing`**.